george-hawkins/arf-drone/assembly-2.md

 See Oscar Liang's in-depth [review of the Q X7](https://oscarliang.com/taranis-q-x7-tx/) that provides a nice walkthru of the transmitter and covers things like replacing the battery pack with a LiPo.

+Note: inserting AA batteries into the battery holder is trickier than it should be, getting them out is even worse.
+In the end I used a perspex ruler to force them out, the ruler still scratched some of the batteries slightly - if anyone has a tip as to how to do this better please say!

 Power on
 --------